2001–02 Belarusian Cup

-2001–02 Belarusian Cup was the eleventh season of the Belarusian annual football cup competition.
-Contrary to the league season, it is conducted in a fall-spring rhythm.
-The first games were played on August 15, 2001.
-Winners of the Cup qualified for the UEFA Cup Qualifying round.
+The 2001–02 Belarusian Cup was the 11th season of the Belarusian annual football cup competition.
+Contrary to the league season, it has been conducted in a fall-spring rhythm.
+The first games were played on August 15, 2001 and the final on 26 May 2002.
+Gomel won the Cup and qualified for the UEFA Cup Qualifying round.

 First round

 The draw was conducted on 31 July 2001.
 Four First League clubs (Darida Minsk Raion, Zvezda-VA-BGU Minsk, Kommunalnik Slonim and Torpedo-Kadino Mogilev) were given a bye to the next round by a drawing of lots.

 The games were played on 15 August 2001.

 Round of 32

 The draw was conducted on 16 August 2001.
 Five Premier League clubs (Dinamo Minsk, Neman-Belcard Grodno, Molodechno-2000, Gomel and Belshina Bobruisk) advanced to the next round by a drawing of lots.

 Round of 16

 The games were played on 14 October 2001.

 Quarterfinals

 The first legs were played on 25 April 2002.
 The second legs were played on 2 May 2002.